 Crowns or dental implants are not common in a regular buck teeth correction plan, but they can be very important in a complex treatment plan.

 If a protruding front tooth is damaged or missing, it can be replaced using a dental implant or a crown.
-This way, they can help in repositioning the seen tooth line, which will give the teeth an improved balance.
+This way, they can help reposition the visible tooth line, giving the teeth an improved balance.

 Crowns can be used when: